Covid-19 Infection control measures

 If the weather is wet we will allow you into the building and wait in reception or an empty treatment room to observe social distancing.
 We ask you to wear a face mask when you attend.

 Entering the clinic

-When you are called in to the clinic we will ask you to immediately wash and dry your hands thoroughly and then make your way to your designated treatment room.
+When you are called in to the clinic we will ask you to immediately wash and dry your hands or use the hand sanitiser provided and then make your way to your designated treatment room.
 We ask that only the patient with the appointment attends the clinic.
 If you need the assistance of a carer to attend the clinic please inform us of this in advance as we are trying to keep the number of people in the clinic to a minimum.